mongodb/docs-realm/examples/android/sync/README.md

 now, you can clone the [repo](https://github.com/MongoCaleb/bluehawk) and follow the instructions in Bluehawk's README to use the `bluehawk` command.

-Then, in this directory, run:
+Then, in this directory, run the following snippet to output the example blocks to the `source/examples/generated/android/` directory:

 ```bash
 bluehawk -s app/src/androidTest/java/com/mongodb/realm/examples/java/AuthenticationTest.java -d ../../../source/examples/generated/android
 ```

-to output the example blocks to the `source/examples/generated/android/` directory.
 Run this on all of the files in the `androidTest` and `main` directories.

 NOTE: Depending on your configuration, Bluehawk does not always play nicely with relative paths.
 If all else fails, use a full path.